zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 **Takeaways**
 * Never redefine an inherited default parameter value, because default parameter values are statically bound, while virtual functions — the only functions you should be overriding — are dynamically bound

-### Model "has-a" or "is-implemented-in-terms-of" through composition
+### Item 38.
+Model "has-a" or "is-implemented-in-terms-of" through composition

 Composition is the relationship between types that arises when objects of one type contain objects of another type.